sboesebeck/morphium/Morphium Documentation.md

 ```

-See mongodb documentation of [`rs.status()` command](https://docs.mongodb.com/manual/reference/method/rs.status/) for more information on the different fields.
+See mongoDB documentation of [`rs.status()` command](https://docs.mongodb.com/manual/reference/method/rs.status/) for more information on the different fields.
 ## CacheListener
-Via this interfact, you will be informed about cache operations and may interfere with them or change the behaviour:
+Via this interface, you will be informed about cache operations and may interfere with them or change the behaviour:

 ```java
 public interface CacheListener {